forgiveness

 Let me ask you a question.
 If someone causes offence to me, how many times do I forgive that person?

 This is the same question Peter asked of Jesus.
-To answer Peter’s question Jesus tells a story of what the kingdom of heaven is like.
+To answer Peter’s question Jesus tells a story of what the Kingdom of Heaven is like.

 the kingdom